ozkar99/ozkar99.github.io/_posts/2015-06-07-why-i-have-stopped-using-racket.markdown

 Doing less racket, doing more common-lisp its not racket fault that it was not the laguage i expected it to be, thats my fault for being in the wrong band-wagon.

-I still racket is the best scheme implementation there is and dr racket is and i repeat myself because there are no other ways to describe it: 'crazy good'.
+I still think racket is the best scheme implementation there is and dr racket is and i repeat myself because there are no other ways to describe it: 'crazy good'.

 That being said, i thing ill be more comfortable on common-lisp land than in racket land, and i cant wait to start learning about the crazy stuff cl has like clos.